Originally published: Jan 29, 2013

 Everything in the strategy comes together with images.
 A great responsive design strategy will know what to do with each image, while a poor one will force the team to deal with sub-optimal results and slow

 Take an online news article with supporting photos and diagrams.
 For each image, someone will need to decide what the right course of action.
 Do you scale the image down to the smaller resolutions?
 Do you crop the image?
 How about scaling and cropping?
 Do you put in a touch-to-zoom function?
 Or maybe you can leave the image out altogether, since it’s more of a nice-to-have than necessary for the story?

 If you’re working on a news site, having a long-term strategy for dealing with images can help tremendously.
 This means knowing how to decide, for each image, which alternative you’ll use, and having an easy way for the editorial team to indicate the best outcome.
 Since most sites deal with images at some level, those teams will need to have a similar strategy in place.

 It’s easy, when selling management on why responsive design is important, to not realize how far reaching its affects will be.
 Saying yes to responsive design will require changes to your editorial process, the ways you approach visual and interaction design, and how you think about your users and their goals.
 Being prepared with a solid strategy will make the transition to responsive easier and reduce the surprises along the way.

-If your team struggles with how to design responsively, then you’ll want join us for Stephen Hay’s December 12 virtual seminar on Responsive Web Design Workflows.
+If your team struggles with how to design responsively, then you’ll want join Stephen Hay’s day long workshop at UXIM Wednesday, April 15 on Optimizing Responsive Workflows with Structured Content.
 Stephen Hay has a practical approach to improving your responsive web design workflow.

 Jared M. Spool is the founder of User Interface Engineering.
 He spends his time working with the research teams at the company and helps clients understand how to solve their design problems.